 1) End Non-Productive Activities

 Did you know up to 55% of order picking time is spent traveling?
-This traveling without completing any useful tasks is referred to as “deadheading”.
-Task interleaving combines picking tasks to reduce deadheading.
+Also called “deadheading”, this traveling wastes time without completing any useful tasks.
+But task interleaving combines picking tasks to reduce deadheading.

 For example, in a traditional warehouse, a worker picks products and drops them off at a dock.
 Then they return to the picking area without performing any useful tasks along the way.
-One of the biggest benefits of task interleaving is the reduction of non-productive task types.
+One of the biggest benefits of task interleaving is the reduction of non-productive tasks.

 2) Manage Labor Costs